Breadcrumbs

 - Upload proof of payment or processing to Registration Document Portal

-- The PGME office will temporarily override the level 3 VSS/VSC requirement and add a background attestation to your POWER account as a temporary measure.
+- PGME will temporarily override the level 3 VSS/VSC requirement and add a background attestation to your POWER account as a temporary measure.

 How to Complete a Background Attestation (BA) in POWER